 - We need to insure everyone who served gets good care.

 - We need better checks for soldiers leaving the battle field.
 There are so many toxic compounds and who can predict the effects of exposure?

-- I will be listening to vets.
-I was fortunate to never had to risk my life in combat.
+- I will be listening to Vets.
+I was fortunate to never risk my life in combat.
 I have friends who did and lot of respect and admiration for all who fought.

 - Competition– A free market and Capitalism may not be perfect, but I haven’t seen a better historical alternative.

 - People work the hardest when they can enjoy the fruits of their labor.
 That’s how this country grew.

 - But, we do need a level playing field and competition (see ‘Workers’ below).

 - Many of us know what it’s like to have ‘only one Cable company’ to choose from, pay their rates or else!

 - Deficit Spending – Only the government can spend money it doesn’t have and promise to repay at sometime in the far future.
 Our National Debt is out of control.